Vasily Vereshchagin: Years of apprenticeship

-Travels in Central Asia
+Travels in Central Asia and related works

 In the Paris Salon of 1866, Vereshchagin exhibited a drawing of Dukhobors chanting their Psalms.
 In the next year, he was invited to accompany General Konstantin Petrovich Kaufman's expedition in Central Asia and Turkestan.
 He was granted the rank of ensign.
 His heroism at the siege of Samarkand from 2–8 June 1868 resulted an award of the Cross of St. George (4th Class).
 He was an indefatigable traveller, returning to St. Petersburg in late 1868, to Paris in 1869, back to St. Petersburg later in the year, and then back to Turkestan via Siberia at the end of 1869.

 In 1871, Vereshchagin established an atelier in Munich, German Empire.
 He gave a solo exhibition of his works (later referred to as his "Turkestan Series") at the Crystal Palace in London, United Kingdom in 1873.
 He gave another exhibition of his works in St. Petersburg in 1874, where two of his paintings, namely, The Apotheosis of War, dedicated "to all conquerors, past, present and to come," and Left Behind, the picture of a dying soldier deserted by his fellows, were denied a showing on the grounds that they portrayed the Russian military in a poor light.
 In late 1874, Vereshchagin departed in Northern and Eastern Asia for an extensive tour of the Himalayas, British India, Mongolia, and Tibet, spending over two years in travel.
 He returned to Paris in late 1876.